Nutriiii/NameChanger/README.md

 # Gorilla Tag Name Changer
-this is a mod for gtag i made, u get a lil panel to troll kids with name changer! its great and free.
+this is a mod for gtag / Gorilla Tag i made, u get a lil panel to troll kids with name changer! its great and free.

 HOW TO USE: